Authenticity Isn’t for Sale: Why Nonprofits Can Outshine Brands in Digital Storytelling

 Keep it Fresh

 Brands and for-profit organizations face an ongoing struggle to continuously generate fresh content.
-Facebook (Meta) research confirms that campaigns with 3-10x more pieces of creative content significantly outperforms ad sets with creative.1 Yet another study from Meta confirmed that ads made from new video uploads had 8% more conversions per dollar than ads made with videos reused from other campaigns.2
+Facebook (Meta) research confirms that campaigns with 3-10x more pieces of creative content significantly outperforms ad sets with only a single piece of creative content.1 Yet another study from Meta confirmed that ads made from new video uploads had 8% more conversions per dollar than ads made with videos reused from other campaigns.2

 1. Document Real-Time Impact with Smartphones.
 Use smartphones to capture candid photos and videos of on-the-ground activities, beneficiaries, volunteers, or events.
 These don’t need to be high-end productions—authenticity often resonates more than polished, professional visuals.